zainpay/zainpay-nodejs-sdk/README.md

 ### 19. Merchant Transactions
-- This request enables you to get the list of first 50 transactions of a merchant
+- This endpoint enables a merchant to get the list of first 50 transactions of a merchant

    ```js
     const reponse = await Zainpay({